WHAT IS A VAPORIZER?

 Although all vaporizer designs use one of three ways to employ heat for the primary heat source, they almost always benefit from the secondary effects of one or both of the other types.
 The primary types are:

-- Conduction works by direct contact of aromatherapy blends with a heated surface.
+- Conduction works by direct contact of aromatic blends with a heated surface.
 The earliest commercial vaporizers used conduction.
 Although it fell out of favor when convection vaporizers appeared, some successful modern designs have revived conduction.

 - Radiation works by transferring heat using energy emitted as electromagnetic waves.
 There are few radiation vaporizers, but some vaporizer designs take advantage of radiated heat as a supplemental source.